13 of the best kid-friendly cafes in Brisbane

 Order at the counter and head straight to the back to let the kids loose in the astroturfed ‘backyard’ at one of the best kid-friendly cafes in West End.
 There’s a table for littlies with toys aplenty and tonnes of comfy bench space for the older kids.

-Known for their organic goodness, adventurous children might like the white chia and tapioca pearl pudding with seasonal fruit from the Baby Bliss menu.
-They also stock old-school favourites like French toast and soft-boiled eggs with soldiers and avo to keep everyone happy.
+This place is known for its organic goodness (the menu is also loaded with vegan, vegetarian and gluten-free options), so adventurous children might like the mini mango chia pudding with fresh fruit from the Baby Bliss menu.
+They also stock old-school favourites here like soft-boiled eggs with soldiers and avo to keep everyone happy.

 For adults, it’s all about the bowls on the all-day menu.
-Try their Miss Bliss acai bowl or salmon Aburi bowl and wash it down with a green goddess smoothie.
+Try the caramel crunch acai bowl or crispy skin salmon poke bowl and wash it down with a summer greens smoothie.